By MIKE NORTON

 Old Mission residents have always been proud of their past; in the 1970s they erected a replica of Dougherty’s original log schoolhouse to house interpretive displays that tell the story of the village.
 In 2005 they raised over $1 million to help purchase the Dougherty House and the 15-acre site of the adjacent mission settlement; once an archaeological survey of the area has been completed, they intend to convert it into a historical center.

-Old Mission Lighthouse, built in 1870 to warn ships away from the rocky shoals of Old Mission Point.
+There’s more history just a few minutes away, too.
+Three miles to the north is the Old Mission Lighthouse, built in 1870 to warn ships away from the rocky shoals of Old Mission Point.
 The simple frame structure sits on a low bluff above a wide public beach, where a sign informs visitors that they’re standing on the 45th Parallel, exactly halfway between the equator and the North Pole.
 The lighthouse is surrounded by acres of public shoreline and parkland, with miles of trails for hiking, cycling and cross-country skiing.